TopDogDevs/Jupiter-Volume-Bot-V3/README.md

 ### Real-Time Analytics 📈

-- **Real-Time Analytics**: Access detailed insights on token performance, including PnL, current prices, and market caps.
+- **Real-Time Analytics**: How many transactions was made, how much you spend on fees, how much volume, etc.

 ### Settings and Support ⚙️